sranjan-git/userbuddy/server/apiDoc.md

 ### **Error Handling**

 All responses include an `error` field in the case of failures, with a brief description of the issue encountered.
-Ensure that your application is handling these errors gracefully.

 ---